williamdemeo/math2130-spring2018/README.md

 **Remarks about office hours:**
 The regularly scheduled office hours listed above are subject to change.
 Changes will be announced during lecture.
-Office hours are the hours during which I make a point of being available in my office to answer questions.
-However, students are encouraged to stop by my office at anytime to see if I'm available.
-It is helpful (but not required) to [send me an email](mailto:williamdemeo@gmail.com) in advance to let me know when you plan to visit.
+Office hours are when I make myself available to answer questions outside of the lecture.
+It is helpful (but not required) to [send me an email](mailto:williamdemeo@gmail.com) in advance to let me know when you are planning to show up at an office hour.
+If there's a class conflict that prevents you from attending any of my office hours, then I would encourage you to email me to set up an appointment.

 ----------------------------------------------------------------------------